 This will create a cluster with all Kubernetes Alpha features enabled. - This cluster will not be covered by the GKE SLA and should not be used for production workloads. - You will not be able to upgrade the master or nodes. - The cluster will be deleted after 30 days.

 Go to the Google Kubernetes Engine page in the Google Cloud console.

 Click add_box Create.

 In the Cluster basics section, complete the following:

 - For the Location type, select Zonal, and then select the desired zone for your cluster.

-For the Master Version, select Static version, and then choose a GKE version.
+For the Control plane version, select Static version, then choose a GKE version.

 From the navigation pane, under Node Pools, click default-pool.